 4. Interpersonal and Communication Skills

 The fellow must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
-By the end of the rotation, the fellow will be expected to be proficient in the following competencies/objectives:
+By the end of the rotation the fellow will be expected to: